Sarah Jane Kirk: Wellington Ladies' Christian Association

-Kirk, together with Ellen Sarah Greenwood, was an early member of the Wellington Ladies' Christian Association, a combined effort of churchwomen to support immigrant women, manage poor relief efforts, support women in jail, and evangelism.
+Kirk, together with Ellen Greenwood, was an early member of the Wellington Ladies' Christian Association, a combined effort of churchwomen to support immigrant women, manage poor relief efforts, support women in jail, and evangelism.
 One year after the founding of the club in 1878, the group began the Alexandra Nursing home.
 Only a few years later, the group opened in 1881 a Home for Destitute and Friendless Women in Hanson Street, Newtown, a working-class area on the southern outskirts of Wellington.
 For a few months, the group also sponsored a Female Refuge on Nairn Street with a managing committee led by Lady Elizabeth Jervois, the Governor's wife.

 Leadership in Women's Christian Temperance Union of New Zealand

 Kirk's work with the Wellington Ladies' Christian Association connected well with the goals of the Women's Christian Temperance Union of New Zealand (WCTU NZ).
 She was elected president of the Wellington chapter of the WCTU NZ on 7 February 1895, a position she kept for nearly a decade.
 She also served as a member of the WCTU NZ White Ribbon committee and also served as one of the Vice Presidents of the WCTU NZ.
 During her presidency, the Wellington Union members regularly visited the Convalescent Home and the Home for the Aged Needy and offered a singing band to entertain the elderly pensioners.
 Kirk also organised classes for young working girls, teaching them to read and write as well as the domestic sciences.
 She got furniture and a piano donated for a room where the girls could gather for social events, Bible study and meetings.
 The Wellington Union members would visit the girls in their homes if needed to keep them connected to the club.
 They also would bring WCTU meetings directly to girls working in the R. Bell & Co.
 Match Factory on Riddiford Street in Newtown.
 Kirk's business acumen was touted for having acquired a building for their Newtown Girls' Association.

 In 1901 Kirk's Union hosted the national convention in Wellington.
 Her welcome speech included a reference to the British military recruitment of New Zealanders in the war in South Africa: "Like Lord Kitchener, the Union wanted Contingents in New Zealand, not wearers of khaki, but of the White Ribbon.
 Every woman should feel her responsibility."
 During her presidency, the Wellington Union regularly reported some of the highest Union chapter membership numbers, second only to Auckland or Dunedin.
 She refused re-election in 1904 at the age of 73.
-The Union presented to her a parting gift of a traveling clock, writing case and a pair of butter forks.
+The Union presented to her a parting gift of a travelling clock, writing case and a pair of butter forks.

 Kirk did not retire from her temperance evangelism completely.
 In 1906 she wrote a letter to the editor of the WCTU NZ White Ribbon encouraging the membership to support the No-License referendum of 1908.